jrdegbe/thamesthrive-api/docs/installation/production/k8s/helm.md

 1. **Install K8S and Helm**: Make sure that you have installed K8S and Helm.

 2. **Obtain Helm Chart and License Information**: Upon agreeing to the license agreement, you will receive a Helm chart archive.
-Extract the contents of this archive into a folder named "tracardi".
+Extract the contents of this archive into a folder named "ThamesThrive".
 You will also receive a Docker Hub login token, which is required to access the commercial Docker images.
-Additionally, make sure you have the Tracardi license key.
+Additionally, make sure you have the ThamesThrive license key.
 3. **[Install ElasticSearch and Redis](../../dependencies/index.md)**: Elasticsearch and redis are required as database and cache.